GoblinSharkies/scratch-project/README.md

 <a><img src="./docs/assests/images/git5.png"/></a>

-2. Git add & git commit your files
+2. Git add & git commit your files.
+MAKE SURE YOU ARE ON YOUR BRANCH BEFORE COMMITING! (use `git branch` to check)
 - `git add <YOUR FILES>`
 - `git commit -m"<YOUR COMMENT>`